OFFLINE-GmbH/oc-gdpr-plugin/README.md

 ##### Hard vs. soft reload

-If the user accepts some cookies you have to options to proceed:
+If the user accepts some cookies you have two options to proceed:

 1. Enable the option `hard_reload` to fully refresh the page.
 This is the easiest way to load your dependencies after the user made his decision.